vegardit/bash-funk/README.md

 - `BASH_FUNK_NO_TWEAK_BASH`     - if set to any value bash-funk will not automatically invoke the [-tweak-bash](https://github.com/vegardit/bash-funk/blob/master/modules/misc.md#-tweak-bash) command when loading.
 - `BASH_FUNK_NO_PROMPT`         - if set to any value bash-funk will not install it's Bash prompt function.
 - `BASH_FUNK_PROMPT_PREFIX`     - text that shall be shown at the beginning of the Bash prompt, e.g. a stage identifier (DEV/TEST/PROD)
-- `BASH_FUNK_PROMPT_NO_DATE`    - if set to any value the Bash prompt will not display the current date and time.
+- `BASH_FUNK_PROMPT_DATE`       - prompt escape sequence for the date section, default is "\t", which displays current time.
+See http://tldp.org/HOWTO/Bash-Prompt-HOWTO/bash-prompt-escape-sequences.html
 - `BASH_FUNK_PROMPT_NO_GIT`     - if set to any value the Bash prompt will not display GIT branch and modification information.
 - `BASH_FUNK_PROMPT_NO_JOBS`    - if set to any value the Bash prompt will not display the number of shell jobs.
 - `BASH_FUNK_PROMPT_NO_SCREENS` - if set to any value the Bash prompt will not display the number of detached screens